nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - [Headers](development_general_api_guidance.html#headers---missing_invalid_header) - There are a number of HTTP headers that must be supplied with any request.
 In addition that values associated with those headers have their own validation rules.
 - [Parameters](development_general_api_guidance.html#parameters---invalid_parameter) – Certain actions against the NRLS allow a client to specify HTTP parameters.
 This class of error covers problems with the way that those parameters may have been presented
 - [Payload business rules](development_general_api_guidance.html#payload-business-rules---invalid_resource) - Errors of this nature will arise when the request payload (DocumentReference) does not conform to the business rules associated with its use as an NRLS Pointer
-- [Payload syntax](development_general_api_guidance.html#payload-syntax---message_not_well_formed) - Used to inform the client that the syntax of the request payload (DocumentReference) is invalid for example if using JSON to carry the DocumentReference then the structure of the payload may not conform to JSON notation.
+- [Payload syntax](development_general_api_guidance.html#payload-syntax---invalid_request_message) - Used to inform the client that the syntax of the request payload (DocumentReference) is invalid for example if using JSON to carry the DocumentReference then the structure of the payload may not conform to JSON notation.
-- [ODS not found](development_general_api_guidance.html#payload-syntax---message_not_well_formed) - Used to inform the client that the URL being used to reference a given Organisation is invalid.
+- [ODS not found](development_general_api_guidance.html#custodian--author-organisations---organisation_not_found) - Used to inform the client that the URL being used to reference a given Organisation is invalid.
 - [Invalid NHS Number](development_general_api_guidance.html#invalid_nhs_number) - Used to inform a client that the the NHS Number used in a provider pointer create or consumer search interaction is invalid.
-- [Unsupported Media Type](development_general_api_guidance.html#unsupported_media_type) - Used to inform a client that requested content types are not supported by NRLS Service
+- [Unsupported Media Type](development_general_api_guidance.html#unsupported_media_type) - Used to inform the client that requested content types are not supported by NRLS Service
+- [Internal Server Error](development_general_api_guidance.html#internal_server_error) - Used to inform the client if there is a failure during the change of the DocumentReference status.

 ### Not found - NO_RECORD_FOUND ###